Human remains found in search for missing Fort Hood private

 “No confirmation as to the identity of the remains has been made at this point and we ask for the media and public’s understanding that the identification process can take time.”

-Keys to her car and her barracks room and her ID card and wallet was later found in the armory room where she had worked earlier in the day.
+Keys to her car and her barracks room and her ID card and wallet were later found in the armory room where she had worked earlier in the day.

 She was last seen wearing a black T-shirt and purple fitness-type pants.